Webinar Transcript:

 As we conclude, it's clear this conversation is far from over.
 Laurent, your insights have been enlightening.
 For those wanting to delve deeper into these topics, where can they find your articles and contributions to the security dialogue?

 Our website, Strong Network, is a great starting point for blogs and webinars.
 I’ve also contributed a series of webinars and articles on Medium, discussing security and our work at Strong Network.
 One recent piece, ‘The Virtual Secure Developer Laptop,’ encapsulates much of what we discussed today.
 It explores replacing traditional secure developer environments with more flexible, cloud-based solutions.
+Yeah, that article is fantastic.
+There's an illustration in there that I absolutely loved – a timeline of the computer evolution.
+It's one of those moments, like when you use the Wayback Machine, where you can look at it and think, "Oh, my God, I get it now.
+This makes so much sense of how far we've come."

 Thank you.
 It's incredible to think it was only 10 years ago.
 Look at how far we've come in that time.
 Back then, we stored everything previously on our laptops because there weren't many cloud applications.
 But now, everything has migrated to the cloud.
 The last step is the developer's information, source code, and data.
 Everything else has already moved to the cloud, including CRM data.
 In 2008, people thought putting customer data on the cloud was crazy, but now everyone does it.
 It's fascinating.

 Well, Laurent, I want to take this opportunity to thank you once more for joining us on our Gitguardian Secure Repo.
 It's been a captivating conversation, and I hope we can revisit this topic in the future.
 To our audience, thank you for tuning in.
 Be sure to check out the articles Laurent mentioned; they provide valuable insights into the direction we're heading.
 Laurent, thanks again, and I'll see you all next time.
+Explore the latest technological advancements in secure developer environments in our upcoming webinar.
+We'll discuss essential strategies for securing the development process and introduce innovative solutions to protect your enterprise's development structure.

 All material in this text can be shared and cited with appropriate credits.
 For more information about our platform, please contact us at hello@strong.network